 While the porous nature of activated charcoal provides some whitening effects, the abrasive nature of charcoal can be damaging to your teeth.
 Charcoal can wear down your enamel if the product you use proves to be too abrasive.
 Enamel does not replenish itself, which means the damage can be permanent.
 This can increase your risk of tooth decay.

 When we refer to the abrasion of the teeth, we are looking at the erosion of the enamel and dentin.
 Enamel wears away over time, and when you add extra abrasion into the mix it can make natural erosion happen faster.
 That’s why we always advise patients to avoid whitening toothpaste and products that can increase abrasion.

 According to the Relative Dentin Abrasivity (RDA) guide, you should never use dental products with a score of over 200.
-This guide measures abrasiveness for FDA approved dental products.
-Most activated charcoal powders they score between 70 to 90, while whitening toothpaste scores between 100 to 200 RDA.
+This guide measures abrasiveness for FDA-approved dental products.
+Most activated charcoal powders score between 70 to 90, while whitening toothpaste scores between 100 to 200 RDA.
 Always make sure you are using an activated charcoal toothpaste at the lower end of the scale.

 Should I use charcoal toothpaste?

 We recommend all of our patients speak to us before using any form of whitening products.
 This is because there are many factors that should be considered first.
 What is good for one patient might be harmful to another.

 IsProducts like charcoal toothpaste can prove harmful if the soft dentin in your teeth is exposed.
 The abrasion from the charcoal will expose your dentin and increase your risk for disease and tooth decay.